naishaHarper/naishaHarper/README.md

 ## Hi, I'm Naisha 👋

 I'm a third-year Computer Science student interested in software development and building practical systems.
 At the moment, I'm focused on improving my programming and problem-solving skills through coursework and by working on my own projects.
+---
+### Currently Working On and Working Towards

 Right now, I'm building my skills step by step through hands-on projects and university work.
 I'm also spending time getting more comfortable with object-oriented programming, backend development, and working with databases.